mentoster/flutter_getx_hive_template/README.md

 ## 🔧 Running the tests <a name = "tests"></a>

-To run test in project,
+To run all test in project, use command  "Dart: Run All Test"

 ### Break down into end to end tests